Entanglement Verification in Quantum Networks with Tampered Nodes: Introduction

-In this work, we focus on a particularly challenging case of security breach in QRNA-based distributed systems, namely the one where an attacker takes full control of a node and alters the configuration of the local quantum memory, either to make a denial-of-service attack or to reprogram the node.
-In such a scenario, entanglement verification over quantum memories is a means for detecting the intruder.
+Quantum networking is an emerging field using the properties of quantum mechanics to bring new, useful capabilities to networking.
+Quantum networks enable the transmission of quantum information between physically separated quantum computers \cite{VanMeter2014,Gyongyosi2018a,Gyongyosi2018d}.
+In particular, they support the end-to-end generation of \textit{entangled quantum states} across distant nodes \cite{Gyongyosi2019a,Gyongyosi2018c,Gyongyosi2018e,Gyongyosi2019b}.
+Entangled states exhibit correlations that have no classical analog and may be used, e.g., to solve leader election problems \cite{Tani2012}, to perform distributed computing tasks \cite{Buhrman2003,Amoretti2019}, to share secrets \cite{BB84,Ekert1991,Vazirani2014}, or to perform remote synchronization of clocks \cite{BenOr2005}.
+The IRTF Quantum Internet Research Group (QIRG), whose purpose is to standardize quantum networking protocols, has recently released an Internet-Draft on advertising entanglement capabilities \cite{QIRG}.

+In this work, we consider the problem of entanglement verification across the quantum memories of any two nodes of a quantum network.
+Its solution can be a means for detecting (albeit not preventing) the presence of intruders that have taken full control of a node.
+We focus on \textit{Bell states}, i.e., maximally entangled states of quantum systems made of two qubits.
+In particular, we consider two-party Bell pairs, where the qubits of each pair are physically separated, stored in the quantum memories of two distant nodes of the quantum network.

-Experimental procedures for entanglement verification have been classified by van Enk \textit{et al.} \cite{vanEnk2007} as follows: \begin{enumerate} \item teleportation; \item Bell-CHSH inequality tests; \item tomography; \item entanglement witnesses; \item direct measurement of entanglement; \item consistency with entanglement. \end{enumerate} All these approaches have been studied, both analytically and experimentally, considering scenarios that are different from the one described in this paper, where we assume that the source of entanglement is trusted, but parties may be dishonest.
+Experimental procedures for entanglement verification have been classified by van Enk \textit{et al.} \cite{vanEnk2007} as follows: 1) teleportation, 2) Bell-CHSH inequality tests, 3) tomography, 4) entanglement witnesses, 5) direct measurement of entanglement, 6) consistency with entanglement.
+All these approaches have been studied analytically and experimentally, in the context of scenarios that are different from the one described in this paper --- where the source of entanglement is assumed to be trusted, but one party may be dishonest.
 Usually, the focus is either on untrusted sources of entangle qubits (photons, in most cases) or on eavesdroppers that interfere with the quantum channel while entangled qubits are transmitted.
-Pappa \textit{et al.} \cite{Pappa2012} proposed an entanglement verification protocol that assumes the source is untrusted and works in the presence of dishonest parties.
-The protocol is simple and highly appealing, but its efficiency strongly depends on the operator $U$ that dishonest parties apply to their portion of the shared state.
-The authors provide an upper bound that is strictly $<1$ on the success probability of the protocol, not specifying a lower bound.